-Board Committee Meetings held during FY 2021-22
+Board Committee Meetings held during FY 2022-23

-The Audit and Risk Management Committees met four times during FY 2021-22, as follows:
+The Audit and Risk Management Committees met four times during FY 2022-23 viz.
+April 21, 2022, July 14, 2022, October 17, 2022 and January 16, 2023; and Remuneration Committee was held on April 21, 2022.

-- April 21, 2021

-- July 15, 2021

-- October 18, 2021

-- January 13, 2022

-Remuneration Committee Meeting was held on April 21, 2021.

 The functions of the Board Committees are governed by the Key Terms of References of the Board Committees which are approved by the Board from time to time.
-During Financial Year 2021-22, key financials, actuarial, compliance related matters were updated and approved by the Audit Committee and the Board of Directors.
+During Financial Year 2022-23, key financials, actuarial, compliance related matters were updated and approved by the Audit Committee and the Board of Directors.
 Further, Risk reports were placed before the Risk Management Committee on a quarterly basis.
 Key risk management related matters were updated and approved by the Risk Management Committee.

-The Minutes of the Audit and Risk Management Committee meetings were placed at the Board Meeting of the Company.
-The details of the various Board Committees, including their composition and Responsibilities as per their Key Terms of Reference as at March 31, 2022 are given below:
+The minutes of the Audit and Risk Management Committee meetings were placed at the Board Meeting of the Company.
+The details of the various Board Committees, including their composition and Responsibilities as per their Key Terms of Reference as at March 31, 2023 are given below: